zydou/arti/crates/arti-client/README.md

 ### Experimental and unstable features

- Note that the APIs enabled by these features are NOT covered by semantic versioning guarantees: we might break them or remove them between patch versions.
+ Note that the APIs enabled by these features are NOT covered by semantic versioning[^1] guarantees: we might break them or remove them between patch versions.

 * `experimental-api` -- build with experimental, unstable API support.